 New report highlights the need to protect important places for whales, dolphins, porpoises and basking sharks

-Save Our Ocean Giants the protected areas we need for whales, dolphins, porpoises and basking sharks explains why we want to see these hotspots (special areas on which these megafauna depend) and species protected by law.
+Save Our Ocean Giants – the protected areas we need for whales, dolphins, porpoises and basking sharks explains why The Wildlife Trusts want to see these hotspots (special areas on which these megafauna depend) and species protected by law.

 The marine ‘megafauna’ – whales, dolphins, porpoises and basking sharks that are regularly found around our coast are all at risk from damaging activities and some species are in decline.
 Currently there are no areas of English waters protected specifically for them, and only one specifically designated for them in Wales.
 We think its time that changed.

-The ‘megafauna hotspots’ we want to see protected in Welsh waters are:
+The ‘megafauna hotspots’ The Wildlife Trusts want to see protected in Welsh waters are: